dappnode/schemas/README.md

 ## Usage

-To utilize the shared types, utility functions, parameters, and JSON schemas in your project, simply import them as needed:
+To utilize the validation functions for the JSON schemas:

 ```typescript
 import {